-to product-led, developer-centric growth.
+Stripe's model of product-led, developer-centric growth.

 A good place to start this journey is with the market curve, with this one specifically from Sequoia, which segments companies by the customer cohort they serve.
 The Stripe of 2022 spans from SMB through enterprise, but early Stripe was highly focused on the startup segment of SMB.

 Startups are a particularly interesting segment of SMB because they have:

 - a lightweight vendor selection process, similar to many SMBs

-they’re often operating in a single country and currency (in the US, anyway)
+- they’re often operating in a single country and currency (in the US, anyway)

-don’t have the historical baggage of longer lived SMBs
+- don’t have the historical baggage of longer lived SMBs

-unlike most SMBs, they have developers for a technical integration
+- unlike most SMBs, they have developers for a technical integration

-a small percentage are likely to become very large within 3-4 years
+- a small percentage are likely to become very large within 3-4 years

 Stripe’s initial product and their approach to product-led growth was exceptionally tailored to startups as well:

 - every company needs payments from the very beginning, but they don’t need a comprehensive, broad payments solution until much later

-self-service allows customers to start intregrating immediately
+- self-service allows customers to start intregrating immediately

-Stripe’s approach to account approval (approval is finalized in time for the first payout rather than the first collected payment) further reduces friction relative to industry peers at the time
+- Stripe’s approach to account approval (approval is finalized in time for the first payout rather than the first collected payment) further reduces friction relative to industry peers at the time

 - Stripe’s pricing model (taking a percentage of transactions) doesn’t require an upfront payment or payment guarantee, which means many startups are able to entirely skip their internal approval flow, which would pull the finance team, and a number of other internal buyers, into the process

 The final essential piece of the Stripe’s strategy is being developer-centric:

-early startups generally have a higher percentage of developers than any other sort of business
+- early startups generally have a higher percentage of developers than any other sort of business

 - developers buying a developer product in a startup generally don’t require any cross-functional resources to integrate the product (as long as it’s self-service and doesn’t require a large cash commitment).
 This isn’t true for almost any other buyer and almost any other company size

 - developers, particularly those working in startups, are reachable across a small number of communities (VCs, incubators, Twitter, Hackernews, etc)

 - developers would generally rather engage with self-service than a sales person (so self-service isn’t just a better margin solution, for a developer-centric product focused on startups it’s a genuinely better solution overall)

 Product-driven growth is a weak fit in enterprise because: